 We harvest our crops at the peak of readiness so that their flavor is exceptional.
 We wash, pack, and cool our produce so that it will keep well for our customers after they take it home.

-We do not use pesticides, herbicides, fungicides, or chemical fertilizers on our land.
+We do not use synthetic pesticides, herbicides, fungicides, or chemical fertilizers on our land.
 Pesticides destroy the natural balance of insects by indiscriminately killing both beneficial and pest insects.
 We want the food we grow to be safe to eat, and do not want our land tainted with chemicals.
-We are passionate about this point and do not even use the chemicals that are approved for organic-certified operations.
+In extreme circumstances where weather conditions have created conditions that allow pests to thrive and stress our plants to very high levels, we may use use biologically based sprays that are approved for organic-certified operations as a last resort to protect the crops.